ujr/guides/guides/Glossary.md

 addition and accumulation of features to a product, often far beyond creating any real value.

+**Heisenbug:** a bug in software that appears to disappear when being investigated; humorously named after Werner Heisenberg who stated that the act of observing always changes the system being observed.
+Heisenbugs are often caused by uninitialized variables.
+A typical example with .NET is that looking at the values of properties in the debugger may cause state changes that may affect program behaviour.
+(This is a good reason why property getters should not modify state.)

 A **heuristic** is a practical approach that is likely to solve a problem, but not guaranteed to succeed.
 Well known from the real world is the trial-and-error heuristic.